Numerical tower: In other languages

 In the Python examples, we can see that numerical issues freely arise with an inconsistent application of the semantics of its type coercion.
-While 1/3 in Python is treated as a call to divide 1 by 3, yielding a float, the inclusion of rationals inside a complex number, though clearly permissible, implicitly coerces them from rationals into floats or ints, even in cases where this is incorrect.
+While 1 / 3 in Python is treated as a call to divide 1 by 3, yielding a float, the inclusion of rationals inside a complex number, though clearly permissible, implicitly coerces them from rationals into floats or ints, even in cases where this is incorrect.

 Smalltalk is another programming language that follows this model, but it has ArithmeticValue and Magnitude as superclasses of Number.

+The Numerical Tower of Scheme was inspired by the hierarchy of numeric types in Common Lisp.